zsteinkamp/esstraba/README.md

 ## Developing

 The frontend and backend code are separated into their respective `frontend/` and `backend/` directories.

+### VSCode Devcontainers
 Each of those directories has a VSCode `devcontainer` configured.
+Choose "Reopen in Container" to choose frontend or backend.
+You can open a new window to run both at the same time.

+### Docker Compose
-Run `make devup` in the root directory to start the frontend and backend servers in development.
+For those who want to use an editor that lacks devcontainers support, run `make devup` in the root directory to start the frontend and backend servers in development mode using `docker compose`.
 You can visit http://localhost:3888/ to view the application.
+Changes to source files will trigger a test/build/reload cycle.

 ## TODO